OpenDSA/OpenDSA/RST/en/FLSlides/NFA.rst

    | (So, :math:`\delta` is no longer meets the mathematical definition
      of a function!)

-   Hopefully this one is easy to understand: We two disjoint paths, effectively giving us the union of two languages:
+   Hopefully this one is easy to understand: Two disjoint paths, effectively giving us union of two languages:
    :math:`L =` << ?? >>.